Modern Architectures with Angular – Part 1: Strategic Design with Sheriff

 The architecture discussed so far is based on several conventions:

-• Modules may only communicate with modules of the same domain and shared
+• Modules may only communicate with modules of the same context and shared

 • Modules may only communicate with modules on lower layers